-The best 2-in-1 laptops in 2018 will be convertible, meaning they’ll have keyboards that swivel around the back, transforming them into tablets.
-There are a few outliers, however, that feature detachable keyboards, like the sublime Surface Book 2, whose high-resolution PixelSense display is held up by sheer magnetic force.
+Most of the best 2-in-1 laptops are going to be convertible, meaning their keyboard flips around the back, in order to transform into a tablet.
+There are a few 2-in-1 laptops that approach it differently, namely the Surface Book 2.
+Microsoft’s convertible has a detachable keyboard, and its high resolution PixelSense display is held up by sheer magnetic force.

 If you’ve been looking for one of the best 2-in-1 laptops, but you also kind of wanted something with some serious horsepower, you’re in luck.
 The Dell XPS 15, already one of the best Ultrabooks you can buy today, has been transformed into one of the best 2-in-1 laptops – with discrete class Radeon RX Vega graphics to boot.
 What this means is that you can get a beautiful 2-in-1, without sacrificing sheer power.
 And, while that means it’s a bit expensive on the high end – it’s totally worth it.